 Budget is often the largest consideration and final deciding factor when choosing a retirement community.
 Which retirement home can you reasonably afford?
 If you haven’t already, make a list of your bills and expenses to calculate your available monthly budget.
 When making your consideration, compare your budget with the monthly costs of the retirement homes you’ve seen.

 Another big change is physical space.
 In some cases, people are leaving homes they’ve lived in their whole life.
 This can be a big adjustment, both sentimentally and in terms of physical space.
 Moving from house to apartment requires downsizing.
 Packing may include extra time to sort possessions.
 It’s best to assess the situation early in case you need help from friends and family to pack and sort your things.
 Storage is always an option.

-Remember to think of the usable common space in the community in addition to your new apartment space.
+Remember to think of the usable common space in the Build 55+ Community properties in addition to your new apartment space.
 The apartment may be smaller than your old home, but the community is much larger.

 Lastly, is the retirement home in a good location?
 Are you able to visit people and get around easily to and from the retirement community?
 If excursions are important to you, ask to see a social calendar.
 Also, for folks who will have family visiting, what affordable hotels are nearby?
 This will be your home for the next stretch of your life, pick an area you would like to live in.

 Once you have figured out which community suits you best, reach out to begin the application process.
 This often involves completing paperwork and sorting finances for your move.
 Once the apartment has been reserved, that’s when it’s time to get cracking!
 Plan the move with enough time to sort and pack your belongings.
 Start packing sooner than later.
 Make a goal to pack 5 boxes a day or 10 boxes a week.
 Chipping away at a large goal helps reduce stress.
 Family and friends can be a great help during this stage of transition- just ask!